 Instant Pot Bone Broth Recipe

-- *If you're using beef, lamb, or pork bones you'll want to roast them in the oven at 350F for about half an hour before starting with step #1.
+- If you're using beef, lamb, or pork bones, roast them in the oven at 350°F for half an hour before starting the next step.
 It does wonders for the flavor.

 - Place bones in Instant Pot and top with veggies, apple cider vinegar, and salt.